mlanza/hacienda-maps/README.md

 # Hacienda Maps
 [Hacienda](https://boardgamegeek.com/boardgame/19100/hacienda) is a boardgame by Wolfgang Kramer.
 It can be played on [Yucata](https://www.yucata.de/en) with custom maps.

-I am developing and testing some maps.
+These maps are custom crafted and available for your repeated exploration, if you enjoy the unique challenge any one presents.

 ## License
 MIT